liftoff/HumanInput/README.rst

 .. code-block:: javascript

     var settings = {listenEvents: ['mousedown', 'mouseup']};
+    // Provide the settings when instantiating:
-    var HI = new HumanInput(window, settings); // Provide the settings when instantiating
+    var HI = new HumanInput(window, settings);

 Note
   You can reference the active listenEvents at any time via: ``HI.settings.listenEvents``